 Cat Breeds Good with Dogs:

-However, care should be taken with dog breeds that have a high prey drive, such as Greyhounds or terriers, and more territorial cat breeds like Bengals, as these may require more careful handling and training.
+However, care should be taken with dog breeds that have a high prey drive.
+Examples include Greyhounds or terriers, and more territorial cat breeds like Bengals.
+These pets may require more careful handling and training.
+For a deeper look at temperament, see most and least aggressive dog breeds.

 Step-by-Step Introduction Process